 Chances are if you are reading this web site you are interested in Scuba Diving or Triathlons!
 For me both these activities are very important in my life!
 I have been a PADI Instructor since 1991, and a Triathlete and Multi sport athlete since 1993.
 In 2007 I took the plunge and married a Californian born and raised guy by the name of Al,who is now Divemaster!
 It is great to spend a weekend scuba diving with my husband and enjoy each other’s company at 60 feet!
-I am also a RRCA Running Coach as well as a US Masters Swim coach.
+I am also a RRCA Running Coach, a US Masters Swim coach, an Adult swim Coach and also I am the Head Coach for a high school swim team.

 In 1990 I decided to travel the world and did my first Scuba Dive in the Maldives in the Indian Ocean!
 I was totally mesmerized by the turtles, sharks and aquatic life I experienced and it was not long after I became a PADI Instructor.
 I used my skills as a chef to get jobs on live aboard dive boats and have dived the Great Barrier Reef, Fiji, Hawaii, Bali, Maldives, Cayman Islands, Turks and Caicos, Puerto Rico, Mexico, Lanzarote, Honduras, Aruba, Philippines, Dominica Republic, Haiti, England and now my playground is in Southern California were I frequently dive Laguna Beach, Divers Cove, Corona Del Mar and Catalina Island.
 Scuba Diving opened up a whole new world for me and I can say I have seen some amazing things that I would never have seen had I not been scuba diving!